 The Double E Pipeline (“Project”) will provide natural gas transportation service from the Delaware Basin to the Waha Hub, connecting a growing associated natural gas supply basin to a liquid trading point with multiple current and planned takeaway pipelines serving demand centers along the United States Gulf Coast and Mexico.

-The Project will consist of an approximately 120 mile 24” to 36” diameter pipeline with a capacity of approximately 1.0 Bcf/d (without compression), expandable to 1.4 Bcf/d (with compression).
-It will originate in the northern Delaware Basin in Eddy County, New Mexico and terminate at the Waha Hub in Pecos County, Texas, servicing portions of Eddy and Lea Counties in New Mexico and Loving, Ward, Pecos and Reeves counties in Texas.
+The Project will consist of an approximately 117 miles of 30” to 42” diameter pipeline with a capacity of approximately 1.3 Bcf/d (without compression), expandable to 1.8 Bcf/d (with compression).
+It will originate in the northern Delaware Basin in Eddy County, New Mexico and terminate at the Waha Hub in Pecos County, Texas, servicing portions of Eddy County in New Mexico and Loving, Ward, Pecos and Reeves counties in Texas.
 The Project will have multiple direct downstream pipeline connections.
 Additional receipt laterals and extensions are being contemplated.
-The Project is expected to be placed into service during the first quarter of 2021.
+The Project is expected to be placed into service during the second quarter of 2021.

 Please click on link to view Project Map: